-Dr. Konradi has studied the involvement of rape survivors in the criminal prosecution of their assailants for more than a decade and has written about their reporting decisions, self preparation for court events, emotion work, engagement with sentencing, involvement in plea bargains and testimony, in Taking the Stand: Rape Survivors and the Prosecution of Rapists (2007) and numerous articles.
-With Patricia DeBruin, RN, Dr. Konradi helped train Sexual Assault Nurse Examiners and explored how their services can be incorporated into a campus health system and successfully marketed to college students.
+Dr. Konradi has studied the involvement of rape survivors in the criminal prosecution of their assailants for more than a decade and has written about their reporting decisions, self-preparation for court events, emotion work, engagement with sentencing, involvement in plea bargains and testimony, in Taking the Stand: Rape Survivors and the Prosecution of Rapists (2007) and numerous articles.
+With Patricia DeBruin, RN, Dr. Konradi helped train Sexual Assault Nurse Examinersand explored how their services can be incorporated into a campus health system and successfully marketed to college students.
 Dr. Konradi recently concluded studies about how college campuses process sexual assault.
-With students Emily Delaney and Alyssa Quenzel, Dr. Konradi analyzed campus definitions of sexual assault and adjudication procedures in 4-year residential colleges and universities in the state of Maryland.
-With student, Angelica Puzio, she has examined students understanding of campus policies.
+With Loyola students Emily Delaney and Alyssa Quenzel, Dr. Konradi analyzed campus definitions of sexual assault and adjudication procedures in 4-year residential colleges and universities in the state of Maryland.
+With Loyola student, Angelica Puzio, she examined students understanding of campus policies.
 A forthcoming chapter in the Oxford Handbook on Prosecutors and Prosecution, written with her daughter Tirza, a recently graduated sociology major, examines the scope of victim protections in law and practice.

 Dr. Konradi loves to teach, and helping others develop their skills has been a part of her life for as long as she can remember.
 It started with swimming lessons and coaching synchronized swimming as a teen, shifted to academics in college when she tutored kids in the City of Chester, PA, and turned to teaching sociology and helping instructors become successful in the classroom in graduate school.
 Dr. Konradi has taught in the areas of symbolic interaction and social psychology, deviance and social control, criminal justice, law and the legal process, social problems and social policy, gender and women’s studies, and research methods.
 She particularly enjoys teaching Social Research Methods and assisting students with independent projects, because she likes to see student’s building sense of accomplishment as they master concepts and develop unique do-able projects.